-- Disabled and has specific additional needs. - Has special educational needs. - A young carer. - Is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups. - Is frequently missing/goes missing from care or from home - Is at risk of modern slavery, trafficking or exploitation. - Is at risk of being radicalised or exploited. - In a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems and domestic abuse. - Is misusing drugs or alcohol themselves. - Has returned home to their family from care. - Is a privately fostered child. - In a secure setting.
+- Disabled and has specific additional needs. - Has special educational needs. - A young carer. - Is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups. - Is frequently missing/goes missing from education, home or care - Is at risk of modern slavery, trafficking or exploitation. - Is at risk of being radicalised or exploited. - In a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems and domestic abuse. - Is misusing drugs or alcohol themselves. - Has returned home to their family from care. - Is a privately fostered child. - In a secure setting. - Has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in alternative provision or a student referral unit - Has a parent or carer in custody (previously it was 'family member in prison'), or is affected by parental offending